 genounzipattempts to recompress to BGZF format using the same parameters.
 However, since there are many BGZF compression libraries, each with dozens of parameter combinations, it is possible that

-genounzipBGZF compression will achieve a slightly different compression level than the BGZF compression of the original file, resulting in the final BGZF-compressed file differing than the original BGZF file.
+genounzipBGZF compression will achieve a slightly different compression level than the BGZF compression of the original file, resulting in the final BGZF-compressed file differing from the original BGZF file.
 However, the underlying data is still exactly identical and verified with the digest.

 genozipis capable of compressing files that are already compressed with these methods.
 It does so by first uncompressing the file, and then recompressing with Genozip.
 However, in these cases,